 Make sure your child has a good breakfast and snack.

 You will want your child to be full on their first day and not get crabby because they are hungry.
+It is a good idea to make sure they have a snack ready for right after school too!

-Creating Emotional Resilience For Dealing With Back-to-School
+Creating Emotional Resilience For Dealing With Anxiety

 Jodi Aman shares some great tips in her video on how to develop emotional resilience for both parents and kids trying to deal with back to school anxiety.
 She empowers you to become a problem solver so you don’t feel trapped even when faced with tough choices.
 Enjoy!